MichaelAlexanderBanuelos/Project-Catwalk/README.md

 ## Reviews
-The reviews section displays the reviews for the current product.
-There is functionality to add a new review and will display two reviews by default.
-Clicking the button to add more reviews will load two more reviews onto the page.
+The Review section displays the reviews for the current product.
+The reviews section makes use of reusable React components in combination with React Hooks.

-In addition to the reviews section there is also a subsection for the ratings for that current product.
-The ratings section will give a breakdown of the percentages chosen for each star rating.
-The ratings section will also display a chart that shows the score each characteristic got.
+Styling for the Reviews section was done purely with raw css.

+# Functionality
+- Reviews can be filtered by star rating
+- Reviews can be searched by keyword, on search the word will be highlighted yellow when found
+- Reviews can be added, and marked helpful/unhelpful
+- Reviews can be deleted
+- Reviews can be sorted by helpfulness as well as most recent